A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Numerical experiments for the FHN model

 \subsection{Impact of the initial condition: preservation of phases}

-Finally, we compare the considered numerical methods regarding their sensitivity to changes in $X_0$, as done in Section \ref{sec:5:2_FHN} for SDE \eqref{eq:Toy}.
-In particular, we illustrate that, when $V_0$ or $U_0$ are large, the considered Euler-Maruyama type methods do not correctly reproduce the phases of the underlying oscillations, even when the time step $\Delta$ is very small.
-In contrast, the splitting methods are less sensitive to changes in the starting condition.
+Finally, we compare the considered numerical methods regarding their sensitivity to changes in the initial condition $X_0$.
+In particular, we illustrate that, when $V_0$ is large, i.e., when the process starts far away from the mean of the invariant distribution, the considered Euler-Maruyama type methods do not correctly reproduce the phases of the underlying oscillations, even when the time step $\Delta$ is very small.
+In contrast, the splitting methods are less sensitive to changes in the initial condition.
+Similar observations are made when $U_0$ is large (figures not shown).